keeperdog/docs-vuepress/docs/guide/README.md

 Nice to see Cecily again.
 You look good.

 Actually, I'm very nervous.
 I can only say some simple sentences.
-Maybe speak slowly
+Maybe speak slowly，More daily communication

+Pleased to make your acquaintance.I'm afraid my spoken English is not very good,I mostly have to use Mandarin Chinese.
+Anyway,as a self-motivated person I spend most of my time studying or being with friends.The town where I live,Stratford,New Jersey,is a small suburban place,fairly ordinary.I live with three students who also go to my school.I am curious,what is your life like?

 Thank you very much for your patience。I look forward to a better result

 ## 住址、兴趣、聊天

-I have been living in Tingfu village, 626 Jiuting Street Jiuting Town, Songjiang District for five years.
+I have been living in Tingfu village, 626 Jiuting Street Jiuting Town, Songjiang District for five years. which is a small suburban place,fairly ordinary.I live with three students who also go to my school

 I like running and mountain climbing.
 I run 3-4 times a week, with an average of about 5km each time.
 Once the farthest run was 12km, which took about an hour.